PgBiel/elembic/docs/book/src/types/type-system/native-types.md

 # Native types

-Typst-native types, such as `int` and `str`, are intenrally represented by typeinfos of `"native"` type-kind, which can be obtained with `e.types.native.typeinfo(type)`.
+Typst-native types, such as `int` and `str`, are internally represented by typeinfos of `"native"` type-kind, which can be obtained with `e.types.native.typeinfo(type)`.
 They can generally be specified directly on type positions (e.g. `types.union(int, float)`) without using that function, as Elembic will automatically convert them.

 For fill-like fields, there is also `e.types.paint`, an alias for `types.union(color, gradient, tiling)`.